How Long Will 4mm Brake Pads Last?

 What Percentage Should Brake Pads Be Replaced?

 According to the experts, you should change the brake pads when they are eighty percent worn out.
-Yes, any less than it can cause trouble in braking and be hazardous for people traveling in your car.
+Yes, any less than that can cause trouble in braking and be hazardous for people traveling in your car.

-So to make sure that you diagnose the brake pads correctly, take your car to a good mechanic who has the precision which can tell you if they are evenly worn out or not.
+So to make sure that you diagnose the brake pads correctly, take your car to a good mechanic who has the precision that can tell you if they are evenly worn out or not.

 If it is worn out, you should replace the old ones with new ones to properly stop the car whenever you hit the brakes.

-Can an MOT fail on brake pads?
+Can an MOT Fail on brake pads?

 MOT can fail on brake pads if it reaches below the level of 1.5mm of thickness.
 Thus unless you have not worn out this many brake pads, MOT will be fine and won’t fail.